Rigonz/GeographicCentroids/README.md

 * "country centroids R0.csv"
 * "region centroids R0.csv"

-An example of the differences between geographic and demographic centroids, and the displacement of the demographic centroid in the last 20 years can be seen in the repository: [pics](https://github.com/Rigonz/GeographicCentroids/blob/master/pics/).

-## Warning
+**Warning**
 The geographic centroid of Russia seems to be wrong, all other countries seem good.
 Will have to look.

+An example of the differences between geographic and demographic centroids, and the displacement of the demographic centroid in the last 20 years can be seen in the repository: [pics](https://github.com/Rigonz/GeographicCentroids/blob/master/pics/).

 ![countries](/pics/GeoCentroids.png)

 ![regions](/pics/RegionCentroids.png)